User Defined Literals

 • Strings - const char*

-With const char* literals, we can include a second function parameter, which will receive the length of the string:
+With const char* literals, we can include a second function parameter, which receives the length of the string:

 #include <iostream>